leifdejong/_d/README.md

 # \_d

-A dockerized, webpack powered WordPress theme inspired by [\_s](https://github.com/Automattic/_s).
+A dockerized, webpack powered WordPress theme inspired by [\_s](https://github.com/Automattic/_s).\
-Provides the lastest Web 2.0 features for your WordPress development environment.
+Provides the lastest Web 2.0 features for your WordPress development experience.

 ## Table of Contents
 - [Features](#features)